Minorca chickens are slender-built, Spanish chickens that originated in the Mediterranean…

 Minorca’s are clean legged (which means they have no feathers on their feet).
 They also have white skin and ear-lobes.
 Minorca’s also come in either of two different comb variations: Rose comb or single comb.

-Though the most common colors are buff and black, Minorca’s come in many colors including white and barred (cuckoo).
-However, the cuckoo variation is not legally recognized in the U.S. Legally recognized Rose comb varieties are: Black and white.
+Though the most common colors are buff and black, Minorca’s come in other colors.
+Legally recognized Rose comb varieties are: Black and white.
 Legally recognized Single comb varieties are: Buff, Black and white.

-Minorca chickens are fairly lightweight.
-However, the weight standard is not the same for all color variations.
+Minorca chickens are fairly petite in build.
+Interestingly, the APA weight standard is not the same for all color variations.
 According to the APA (American Standard of Perfection), Black, Single comb Minorca roosters weigh 9 pounds and Black, Single comb hens weigh 7-1/2 pounds.
 All other color variations are ~8 pounds (cocks) and 6-1/2 pounds (hens).

 Minorcas are also very avid foragers and tend to be very busy.
 They also have strong instinct as far as predators are concerned.
 Because of these traits, they are excellent free range chickens.
 However, Minorcas generally do not bear confinement well.
 When they are kept in confinement, the breed does best with a source of occupation.
 Grass clippings and/or scratch blocks work well.
 Since Minorcas are intelligent and have amazing aerial capabilities, they are superb escape artists.
 For this reason, if they are kept in a confined area, it needs to be secure.